Repatriating to Australia: The Survey

 At the risk of a glaringly obvious statement, COVID-19 has accelerated many Australians’ plans for repatriating to Australia.
 The demographics have not changed, only the numbers have increased.
 This confirms what many anecdotally believe to be the case.

 What is remarkable is that NSW is the most popular destination, regardless of an ex-pat’s State of Origin.
-The overwhelming majority who have returned to NSW have found employment, many of them born and raised in other states.
+The overwhelming majority of those who have returned to NSW have found employment, and many of them were born and raised in other states.

 Click Here to read our article on Australian Repatriation During Covid-19